📁 last Posts

 • review/The staging area for files currently being scrutinized by stakeholders.

-• approved/: The holy grail.
+• approved/The authoritative source for approved deliverables.
 Only assets that have cleared QA and final sign-off are permitted here.

 • archive/The digital retirement home for discarded versions and "what-if" explorations.